o3de/o3de.org/content/docs/tools-ui/patterns/error/components/toasts.md

 Toasts that contain links in the subtitle text must do the following:

 * Persistantly display and don't automatically disappear, unlike a standard toast.

 * Display a manual close button.

-* Point outside the system, not to another part of the application.
+* Point outside the system, not to another part of the application as this might disrupt the user's workflow.
+For example, you can link to an external web address: "Check out tutorials on how to create a material here, \<link\>."

 ![Floating Toasts - Messages with Links](/images/tools-ui/toasts/floating-toasts-messages-with-links.png)